ericklv/nas/README.md

 Complete form and enable _Reusable_ option.
 Remember auth key expire in 90 days (free mode).
 Add this key in your `.env` file.

-After run containers go to Machines section, in *homelab-docker* machine > 3 dots > edit route settings check _subnet routes_ and _exit node_ is enabled.
+After run docker containers go to Machines section, in *homelab-docker* machine > 3 dots > edit route settings > check if _subnet routes_ and _exit node_ is enabled.

 Install tailscale app in your mobile, login with your account and enjoy!